Safety reflector: History

-In January 1943, a US highway patrolman Raymond Trask proposed the concept of the single cataphote for pedestrians to help them be visible for drivers in a Popular Science publication.
+In January 1943, US highway patrolman Raymond Trask proposed the concept of single reflectors for pedestrians to help them be visible for drivers in a Popular Science publication.

-The reflector is a Finnish creation, invented by a farmer Mr. Arvi Lehti from Pertteli, a small township in Western Finland.
-The inventor did not consider pedestrian safety when creating the first reflectors: he simply wished to protect his horse carts and carriages.
-Reflectors were introduced to Finns in 1960.
+In the late 1950s, Arvi Lehti, a farmer and plastic manufacturer from Pertteli, Finland, came up with the idea of a reflector suitable for pedestrian use.
+His initial idea was to join a pair of automotive reflectors together and attach them to clothing.
+This early concept was developed further by Lehti's company Talousmuovi into a small, light-weight reflector fit for commercial sale.
+In the 1960s, the Finnish police and transport authority wanted a reflector to improve pedestrian safety, so they asked Talousmuovi to design one.
+The reflectors they created were eventually made for sale to Finns and later the world.

 Nowadays one can find reflectors of all possible shapes and colours, as design and fashion industries have turned their faces towards this diminutive gadget.
 Special 'clip-on' reflectors for bicycles and other human-powered vehicles are also common.

-On first November 1963, Unece regulation number 3 entered into force in its original version.

 European regulations

 Reflector for vulnerable users and non motorized vehicles

-Within the European Union, safety reflectors for pedestrians must be certified to comply with the CE EN 13356 safety standard.
-This standard is specifically for "loose, reflective accessories for personal use".
-There are other standards for other types of reflectors such as safety vests and reflectors on bicycles.
+Within the European Union, safety reflectors for pedestrians must be certified to comply with the EN 17353:2020 safety standard which is an amalgamation of the prior certifiable EN 1150:1999 and EN 13356:2001 standards.
+This standard is specifically for "loose, reflective clothing and accessories for non-professional use".
+There are other standards for other types of reflectors such as professional safety vests and reflectors on bicycles or automobiles.

 In Finland, Estonia, Latvia and Lithuania, pedestrians are required by law to wear safety reflectors when walking during dark conditions.